ai2cm/fv3core/README.md

 ### Updating Serialbox

-If you need to install an updated version of Serialbox, you must first install cmake.
-To install an updated version of Serialbox run
+If you need to install an updated version of Serialbox, you must first install cmake into the development environment.
+To install an updated version of Serialbox from within the container run

 ```shell
 $ wget https://github.com/Kitware/CMake/releases/download/v3.17.3/cmake-3.17.3.tar.gz && \